noahbuscher/shore/README.md

 Shore
 =====

 Shore is a simple waveform generator library for JS.
 It's reminiscent of SoundCloud's, but can be used in conjunction with an audio element and is not tied to an online service.
+Feel free to try out the [demo](http://codingbean.github.io/Shore/), but you may need to refresh the page if it's not working.

 Shore is currently real-time and volume dependant, so in order for the waveform to work, you must have the file audibly playing.
 I'm working on getting pre-processing working, though, so this should be fixed soon.
 I hope.
 Also, if the waveform outgrows the canvas, the canvas scrolls to fit it, so no worries there.

 ### Use